apache/incubator-kie-kogito-pipelines/docs/nightly pipeline.md

 * Groovy script error (Jenkinsfile.deploy has some problems)
 * Compilation
 * Test errors
 * Deployment problem (credentials)

-### Promote job is failing

-In that case, identify the error (Groovy script error or test problem), correct it and rebuild the failing job.

-Here are some problems which can occur on a `Promote` job:

-* Groovy script error (Jenkinsfile.deploy has some problems)
-* Deployment problem (credentials)

 ## Testing the Nightly Pipeline